 That gives me plenty of interesting content ideas! the keyword small living room ideas is very competitive on Google.
 But as a new blogger, I have a good chance to rank for some of these long-tail keywords.

 Now let’s look at the next tactic, which is very powerful in combination with Google-related searches.

 3. Use KeywordsEverywhere for long-tail keywords

-Basically, you install the app in your browser.
-Then when you research potential article topics on Pinterest, it instantly gives you suggestions for related keywords, “people also search for” and long-tail keywords.
+You install the app in your browser.
+Then when you research potential article topics on Pinterest, it instantly gives you suggestions for related keywords, “people also search for,” and long-tail keywords.

 It looks like this:

-I searched in Google for small apartment ideas and I on the right side of my screen I now get:
+I searched in Google for small apartment ideas, and on the right side of my screen, I now get:

 - Related keywords

 This is valuable because, as a new blogger, it will be hard for you to compete with a keyword like small apartment ideas.